 Long-term capital loss — Long-term capital losses, arising after April 1, 2018, can be set off against long-term capital gains in the same financial year.
 If the loss cannot be entirely compensated, the remainder can be carried forward for eight years, if ITR is regularly filed.

 As we have mentioned before, the key is selecting which equity share or company stock to buy.
-Reams can be written on the selection process and star investors are born from their savvy in stock selection.
+Reams can be written on the selection process and star investors are born from their savvy stock selection.

 But most equity shares can be found on the secondary market, with company results and news to guide us, besides expert advice.